Balochistan Liberation Front: History

-The group was founded by Jumma Khan in 1964 in Damascus, Syria.
+The group was founded by Jumma Khan Marri in 1964 in Damascus, Syria.
 Four years after its formation, the group took part in the Iranian Baloch revolt against the government of Iran.
 During this time, the Iraqi government publicly supported the BLF, providing them with weapons and operational support.
 However, after five years of fighting, the BLF and other Baloch militant groups were decimated by Iran.
 The militant groups negotiated an end to fighting with the government of Iran, and Iraq stopped openly supporting the BLF with arms.
 However, the government of Iraq still maintained relations with the group's leadership.

 Following the end of the conflict with Iran, the BLF and other Baloch militant groups began an insurgency against the government of Pakistan from 1973 to 1977.
 Initially the Iraqi government covertly provided the BLF and other militant groups with arms and ammunition.
 The Indian journalist Avinash Paliwal states that during the 1970s, Junior level Indian intelligence officials were actively involved in operations in Balochistan.
 The officers stated that "we gave Baloch everything, too from money to guns, during the 1970s, everything".
 On 10 February 1973, the Pakistani government raided the Iraqi embassy in Islamabad and uncovered crates of small arms and ammunition that were allegedly being supplied to the BLF and other militant groups.
 In response, the Pakistani government launched military operations against the BLF, which pushed them out of Balochistan into Afghanistan by the end of 1974.
 The Republic of Afghanistan was a sanctuary for all anti-Pakistani militant groups and from 1975 to 1980, it was estimated that it provided BLF members based in Afghanistan with $875,000 annually.
 While in exile in Afghanistan, the Soviet Union also allegedly helped BLF to regroup, allowing it rejoin the 1973 to 1977 insurgency.
 The insurgency came to an end in November 1977 with the government of Pakistan emerging victorious.
 From 1977 to 2004, the status of the BLF was unknown.
 However, according to reports, the group didn't disband.
 The group re-emerged in 2004 after Allah Nazar Baloch took command in 2003.

-In 2015, The Hindu newspaper reported that it was once again contacted by Baluch Liberation Front (BLF) to confirm its growing connections with India.
+In 2015, The Hindu newspaper reported that it was once again contacted by BLF to confirm its growing connections with India.